Real-time · Local-first · Zero-config

 Parses JSON and adds hook_type HH->>API: POST {"hook_type":"PreToolUse","data":{...}} API->>TX: BEGIN TRANSACTION TX->>TX: ensureSession(session_id) Note over TX: Creates session + main agent

-on first contact TX->>TX: process by hook_type Note over TX: PreToolUse -> agent working
+on first contact TX->>TX: process by hook_type Note over TX: SessionStart -> stamp awaiting flag (Waiting)

-PostToolUse -> clear current_tool
+PostToolUse -> clear flag, clear current_tool

-SubagentStop -> complete matched subagent TX->>TX: insertEvent(...)
+SessionEnd -> drop flag, mark all completed TX->>TX: insertEvent(...)
 TX->>TX: COMMIT API->>WS: broadcast("agent_updated", agent) API->>WS: broadcast("new_event", event) WS->>UI: {"type":"agent_updated","data":{...}} UI->>UI: eventBus.publish -> page re-renders

 Complete event ingestion from hook fire to browser re-render